Nominating / Corporate Governance Committee Charter

 (b) Develop potential director candidates for consideration in the event of a vacancy on the Board of Directors.

 (c) Prior to recommending to the Board that an existing director be nominated for election as a director, consider and review such director’s past Board and committee meeting attendance and performance; length of Board service; personal and professional integrity, including commitment to the Company’s core values; relevant experience, skills, qualifications and contributions that the existing director brings to the Board; independence under applicable standards; and such other factors as the Committee believes relevant.

-(d) Consider recommendations for directors that are received from the Company’s stockholders, provided that such recommendations comply with the procedures outlined in the Company’s certificate of incorporation, the bylaws, proxy statement for its annual meeting of stockholders, and Delaware law.
+(d) Consider nominations for directors that are received from the Company’s stockholders, provided that such nominations comply with the procedures outlined in the Company’s certificate of incorporation, the bylaws, proxy statement for its annual meeting of stockholders, and Delaware law.